matrix-org/matrix-rust-sdk/crates/matrix-sdk/src/sliding_sync/README.md

 ## Extensions

-Additionally to the rooms list and rooms with their state and latest messages Matrix knows of many other exchange information.
+Additionally to the room list and rooms with their state and latest messages Matrix knows of many other exchange information.
 All these are modeled as specific, optional extensions in the [sliding sync protocol][MSC].
 This includes end-to-end-encryption, to-device-messages,